dcefram/xjs/README.md

 # Development

-If you are to contribute to this project, please make sure that your editor is properly setted up to work well with the following tools:
+If you are to contribute to this project, please make sure that your editor is properly configured to work well with the following tools:

 - Prettier
 - ESLint